Behzad-Amanpour/Projects/Medial Image Processing/Classification_Chest_Xray_Keras/README.md

 #### Train Data
 ```
 train_images, train_labels = Load_Data(
-                                      path, IMG_SIZE = 224)  #224 is based on our network input size and its examples on Keras
+                                      path, IMG_SIZE = 224)  #224 is based on our network input size and its examples on Keras.
 ```
 > The output will be a sample of your train dataset: